THE ORCHARD PLAYERS CHILD PROTECTION POLICY

-The society has 1 dedicated Child Protection Officer, who is in charge of ensuring that the child protection policy and procedures are adhered to.
-This is Judi Burwood (email@example.com) or Emma Cole (firstname.lastname@example.org)
+The society has two dedicated Child Protection Officers, who are in charge of ensuring that the child protection policy and procedures are adhered to.
+They are Jade Seager phone 07776108453 email Jlseager@googlemail.com and Charlea Finbow phone 07968961906 email firstname.lastname@example.org

 This policy will be regularly monitored by the Committee of the society and will be subject to annual review.

 At the outset of any production involving children the society will: